 It’s no revelation that women are more emotional than men.
 I once read that women release a special hormone when they cry that makes us feel better.
 I’m not sure if this is true, but it makes sense to me.
 I know I always feel better after I cry.
 But I think there is a thin line between our natural emotions, and letting them control us.
 I’ve had to learn not to stuff my feelings away, but also not to let them get the better of me just because someone is short with me.
 Forgiveness and grace are two tools I’ve come to rely on when dealing with people at work and learning to control my emotions.

 “It’s not personal, it’s business”

-Years ago when I started a new job I noticed than I kept getting into arguments with a fellow male coworker, while him and another male coworker also had disagreements, but always seemed to work out a solution.
+Years ago when I started a new job I noticed that I kept getting into arguments with a fellow male coworker, while he and another male coworker also had disagreements, but always seemed to work out a solution.